Lincoln to Thai king: Thanks but no thanks for the elephants - Philly

-BANGKOK (AP) - Elephants are Thailand's national animal, so it's only natural that King Mongkut in 1861 offered to send a pair to the United States as a gift of a friendship that has endured 200 years.
+BANGKOK (AP) - The elephant is Thailand's national animal, so it's only natural that King Mongkut in 1861 offered to send a pair to the United States as a gift of the friendship between the two countries.

 President Abraham Lincoln, likely bemused and relieved at the distraction from America's then-raging Civil War, politely declined, saying his country uses the steam engine and would have no use for the working animals.

-It includes the first ever official letter sent in 1818 from a Thai diplomat to President James Monroe - there are documents spanning two centuries - as well as some spectacular Thai objets d'art and portraits.
+It includes the first-ever official letter sent in 1818 from a Thai diplomat to President James Monroe - there are documents spanning two centuries - as well as some spectacular Thai objects d'art and portraits.

 Then there's the elephants story, also documented among the exhibits.